Menu

 At Rosliston CE Primary School, we use Knowledge Organisers across our curriculum.

-The pupil version is displayed on the classroom walls during the topic and stuck into the children's books at the start of the topic.
+The Knowledge Organisers are displayed on the classroom walls during the topic and stuck into the children's books at the start of the topic.
 Knowledge Organisers act as a prompt/support for our children, overview of the topic and as an assessment tool.

 Assessment

-At the end of the topic, the children are asked to complete their Knowledge Organiser assessment; this could be defining vocabulary, describing a significant figure and their achievements, explaining what happened on important dates or filling-in missing information about a range of facts or statistics, related to the topic.
+At the end of the topic, the children are asked to complete an assessment; this will be either a Speaking and Listening presentation based-on the topic or an assessed, extended piece of writing.
 This summative assessment allows our teachers and support staff to ascertain how well the pupil has understood and retained important knowledge and skills throughout the topic.
+It's also a fantastic way for our children to summarise and celebrate their learning!

 We don't use Knowledge Organisers in our Reception class, as our children are busy exploring topics and themes, along with being encouraged to engage in their own interests, in line with the Early Learning Goals.
 Our EYFS children are regularly assessed, mostly through informal observation and evidence gathering, following the Reception Long Term Plan (available on our Curriculum page).